AlinaDorosh-dev/Food_delivery_App/README.md

 SECRET=[your token secret (can be generated using node crypto module)]
 ```

-You can find mocked menu collection inside the folder `mocked_menu` in JSON format
+:pizza: You can find mocked *menuitems* collection inside the folder `mocked_menu` in JSON format

 run the following command and the Apollo server will be listening on the PORT `4000`:
 ```bash